Undergraduate Study

 Macroeconomics(3,3)

-Statistics and Econometrics with Recitation(4,4)
+Statistics with Recitation

 Total: 36 Credits

-General Elective Courses Other elective courses35
+IV.
+General Elective Courses Other elective coursesTotal:

-Total 128 Credits
+Graduation Threshold 128 Credits

 Credits not calculated into credits require for graduation Online English Program (I) (II)(0,0)